JanneM/Ruse/README.md

 ## FAQ

 #### Why is the sampling rate so low?
-30 seconds is an eternity.
+30 seconds is really long.

 Ruse is not meant to profile quick programs on your local computer.
-It's meant for compute clusters, where an individual job typically takes hours, days or weeks to finish.
+It's meant to help allocate resources on compute clusters, where an individual job often takes hours, days or weeks to finish.

 When you run a job on a cluster you typically have to specify the resources — the number of nodes and cores, the amount of memory and the amount of time — you will need ahead of time.
 You neeed to know the peak memory usage, the number of cores you can make use of, and the total time so you can ask for a sensible amount of these resources.

 Ruse uses 30 seconds by default because [Slurm] — the most common job scheduler — samples the resources used by jobs at that rate.
 Also, few applications will allocate and deallocate memory or threads so fast that we miss anything significant with a 30-second sample rate.

 The lower sample limit is 1 second.
+With a faster rate, Ruse itself would start to take a non-trivial amount of CPU resources.
 If you need finer granularity than that, we suggest it is time for you to break out a real profiler.

 #### Doesn't Slurm already tell you how much resources you use?

-Yes, [Slurm] can be configured to show you the memory used.
+[Slurm] can be configured to show you the memory used.
 But the data is not simple to interpret unless you understand how [Slurm] works.
 This goes especially if your job has multiple subjobs, or uses MPI.

-Also, [Slurm] will not report the memory use of individual commands (unless you run them as subjobs) and will not give you a memory profile over time.
+[Slurm] will not report the memory use of individual commands, and will not give you a memory profile over time.
 [Slurm] will also not give you any information on the number of processes or their CPU usage.
-With modern high-core systems this is becoming more and more important to get right.
+With modern high-core systems core allocation is becoming important to get right.

 Ruse attempts to report the data in a way that is easy to interpret and use to create a reasonable job submission.
 We also aim for Ruse to be lightweight enough that you can use it on production jobs without any performance penalty.

-#### How does Ruse measure the memory use, exactly?
+#### How does Ruse measure the memory use?

 By default, Ruse measures the RSS (Resident Set Size) each sample step.
 This is a simple and fast measurement that counts the amount of memory that is allocated and in use for the application.